 Find the final bid price of the same, or similar, items on previous eBay auctions.
 This will give you an idea of what an item is really worth before deciding whether to go ahead with a bid.

 When it comes to bidding, know yourself and your limits!
 Some people get caught in emotion of an auction and end up paying a lot more than they planned.

 Remember that people also sell items that don’t actually work (often bought as spare parts).
-If you’re worried about your level of Spanish not being good enough to understand all the description, use Google Translate (need to copy and paste the complete URL).
+If you’re worried about your level of Spanish not being good enough to understand all the description, use Google Translate.
 Most sellers on eBay will answer any questions quickly, if you have any doubts ask before bidding.

 Double check the shipping price!
 Some sellers put a low price on a product and make it up with a disproportionately high shipping price.
 Filter for items with free delivery or local pick up.